snowplow/documentation/docs/collecting-data/collecting-from-own-applications/unity-tracker/emitter/index.md

 The Emitter object is responsible for sending and storing all events.

-We have two emitters available currently:
+We have three emitters available currently:

 - `SyncEmitter` : Slow blocking synchronous operation, useful for testing but should not be used in production.
 - `AsyncEmitter` : Fully asynchronous operation which uses the ThreadPool to perform all of its operations.
+- `WebGlEmitter` : Emitter implementing the async API that is compatible with WebGL.

 ### Constructor